 Of the Le Fort fractures, only the first type involve the anterolateral margin of the nasal fossa.
 Therefore, the absence of a fracture in this region excludes a Le Fort type I fracture.

-Patients with type II are often admitted to the hospital unconscious, and attention should be paid to the presence of foreign bodies such as teeth or tooth fragments that may block the airways and may be accompanied by severe bleeding or leakage of cerebrospinal fluid.
+Patients with type II are often hospitalized unconscious and should be aware of foreign bodies such as teeth or dental fragments that may block the airways and may be accompanied by severe bleeding or leakage of cerebrospinal fluid.

-In a Le Fort type III fracture, the level of injury is transverse or horizontal, such as Type I; However, in type III, the injury usually begins in the nasofrontal region and extends through the orbital walls, zygomatic arch, and pterygoid plates.
+In a Le Fort type III fracture the level of injury is transverse or horizontal as the first type; However, in the third type, the injury usually begins in the nasofrontal region and extends through the orbital walls, the zygomatic arch, and the pterygoid plates.

-A Le Fort fracture of the third type is the most extensive because it can lead to a complete separation of the middle third of the face from the base of the skull, and is therefore known as a craniofacial separation.
+Le Fort type III fracture is known to be a more extensive type because it can lead to a complete separation of the middle third of the face from the base of the skull and is therefore known as craniofacial separation.

 What causes facial fractures?

-Facial fractures most often occur in car accidents where the middle third of the face collides with a fixed object, such as a steering wheel, so it is always recommended to use a seat belt in order to reduce the risk of facial fractures.
+Facial injuries often occur in car accidents where the middle third of the face hits a fixed object, such as a car steering wheel, so it is always recommended to use a seat belt in order to reduce the risk of facial fractures.
 It can also occur if the middle of the face is hit by a hard object, such as a baseball bat.

 If the force is directed towards the center of the face directly, it produces type I or II Le Fort fractures, but if the force is directed downward, it usually produces type III.

-This has been confirmed Study There is a close association between frontal injuries and Le Fort fractures.
+Studies have confirmed a close association between frontal injuries and Le Fort fractures.

 How are facial fractures diagnosed?

 A review of the individual's medical history and a thorough physical examination is essential in diagnosing Le Fort fractures.
-Clinical examination of the fracture, along with some of the various signs and symptoms, can help in obtaining an accurate fracture diagnosis in order to begin the process of treating facial fractures:
+Clinical examination of the fracture, along with some of the various signs and symptoms, can help in obtaining an accurate fracture diagnosis in order to begin operations to treat facial fractures:

 - A pterygoid plate fracture is essential in the diagnosis of facial fractures.